Skip to main content

 Types and customization of rules

-There are two basic types of rules that can be set up and customized in the rule checker:
+There are five basic types of rules that can be set up and customized in the rule checker:

 Overlapping shifts